nicktaras/Session-Initiation-Protocol/README.md

 - Contains B Channels (calls) and one Channel D (Signalling - trying to make call, waiting)
 - Limited redundancy capabilities

-SIP Trunking
+### SIP Trunking

 - VOIP
 - Unlimited Channels, contstrained by Bandwidth
 - Delivery over IP Circuits (Internet, Dedicated, MPLS)
 - Many redundancy capabilities (flexible, to re-direct keep online)

-SIP:
+## SIP:

 - It changes the playing field, because it was an Open Standard (modern telephony over IP)
 - Cisco, tried to do the same thing (to make money out of the open standard)
 - SIP, wasn't made for VOIP, it was made to manage the State of a System, but adopted for VoIP

-SIP is Versatile
+Versatile

 - Calls
 - Instant messaging
 - Presence

+SIP Signalling

+- Keep Alive (options)
+- SIP Register, is an alternative to Keep Alive (A provider determines the rules)
+- I need to make a call, "SIP Invite"
+-